1897 15c blue surcharge on 1892 15c red brown

 (earliest known postal usage 14 August 1897)

 This stamp is not recorded in all catalogues.
 Bartels et al (1904) record that this issue comprises a violet surcharge on the 15c rose issue.
 Galvez (1942) records the surcharge as ‘blue violet’ in colour.
+The colour of this surcharge appears to vary greatly and typically occurs in a mix of violet and black ink with varying proportions.
+In practice, it seems that even stamps that appear to comprise a violet surcharge on close inspection may include some touches of black.

 Double surcharges are recorded.